Todd Staples: Political career

 Staples served on the non-partisan Palestine City Council from 1989 to 1991.
 In February 1995, he was elected to the Texas House of Representatives District 11 seat in a special election to replace Elton Bomer, who had been appointed state insurance commissioner by newly elected Governor George W. Bush.
 In a contest against two Democrats, Staples avoided a runoff by about sixty votes, having collected 50.6 percent of the vote.

 In 2000, Staples entered the race for the District 3 seat in the Texas Senate, vacated by Drew Nixon.
 Despite personal scandal surrounding Nixon, Staples held the seat for the Republican Party, having received more than 60 percent of the vote in the general election.
 He represented Anderson, Angelina, Cherokee, Hardin, Henderson, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby and Tyler counties, and portions of Montgomery and Smith counties.

 In the Senate, Staples was the chairman of the Transportation & Homeland Security Committee, the Workers Compensation Select Interim Committee and the Texas Senate Republican Caucus.
 Staples sponsored and helped to pass a state constitutional amendment defining marriage as between one man and one woman.
 He was the vice-chair of the State Affairs Committee and the Veteran Affairs & Military Installations Committee.

 Staples was unopposed for the Republican nomination for Agriculture Commissioner in 2006 when the incumbent Susan Combs instead was elected Texas Comptroller to succeed Carole Strayhorn.
 Staples defeated Democrat Hank Gilbert and Libertarian Clay Woolam in the November 7, 2006, general election.
 He received 2,307,406 votes (54.77 percent), a margin of 547,000 votes over Gilbert.

 In 2010, Staples ran for re-election as Agriculture Commissioner and won with more than 60 percent of the votes, again against Democrat Hank Gilbert.

 Staples explained that in his role as commissioner he is compelled to tell the story of agricultural success: "It's up to us to engage with consumers because we know there are those who do not appreciate the work that's being done and what that means for available and affordable food supply."

+Staples was recognized by Texas A&M University as an accomplished public servant and enthusiastic champion for rural Texas and was noted for protecting consumers by initiating an unprecedented sweeping investigation into fraudulent operators of convenience stores suspected of defrauding unaware buyers of fuel.
+He partnered with then-Attorney General Greg Abbott, who obtained a jury verdict of $30 million against a Houston-based owner of convenience stores.

-On September 18, Staples announced his resignation to become the president of the Texas Oil & Gas Association.
+On September 18, 2014, Staples announced his resignation as Texas Agriculture Commissioner to become the president of the Texas Oil & Gas Association.